Skip to main content Skip to navigation

 This module is designed to provide a broad understanding of the theory and practice of entrepreneurship with a special focus on the entrepreneurial mindset.
 Entrepreneurship is a comprehensive mindset that enables people to identify, evaluate, and act on opportunities in a variety of contexts, settings and organizations (and is not just about starting new businesses).

-Plus up to two optional modules from WBS.
+Plus two optional modules from WBS.

 Year Three